 REYNOLDS, Mabel Thanks muches to Amy Terry for this super photo :) KZ

 Rice, Arthur "The Water Witch" Source: An article from the "Journal-Review" on 31 August 1991, which mincludes a photo.

 Rice, James and Olivia - Family Thanks to PA Rice for the photo

 RICE, Harrison Jacob -- 8-25-1823 Shelby County, Kentucky died June 1895 - son of Daniel and Narcissa Montague Allen Rice.
 Daniel entered land in Montgomery County one mile north of Waveland).
 Daniel was the son of Jacob and Anne Rice.
 Harrison had 7 brothers and sisters.
 He was the oldest.
 He and wife, Nancy Montague Moxley were parents of: Victoria; Henry Haller; Catherine and Lettie.
 Harrison studied at Wabash College but wanting to pursue the medical field, went to Rockville and studied under his uncle, Dr. James L. Allen.
 He remained there and married in October 1849 Nancy.
 He was active in the Masons and Presbyterian Church.

-ROBERTS, Rebecca - see Thomas BAYNES
+ROBERTS, Rebecca - and Thomas BAYNES

 ROBINSON, George E. - Councilman (sorry don't know what year :(

 Above Picture is J. P. Russell, M. D. (scares me!)

 Rost, Carl L. in 1917 and Carl with his wife Helena Roesgen Rost in 1988 (2 photos) Thanks to Kathleen L